 The station in the early 1950's

 These two photographs are both from the Lens of Sutton Collection.
-The first photograph was purchased unattributed for our collection and is a desolate view looking down the platform towards Didcot taken sometime in the very early 1950's.
+The first photograph is a desolate view looking down the platform towards Didcot taken sometime in the very early 1950's.
 The covered footbridge appears to have been here for some years as it is in poor repair and blackened by smoke from passing trains.
-The second was first published by O.P.C. in 1976, the book An Historical Survey of Selected Great Western Railway Stations - volume 1 by R.H.Clark which is now published by Crécy Publishing Limited.
-The photographer was again unattributed and it was dated as being from 1960 although it is felt to be a few years earlier as it is almost identical to one dated from the early/mid 1950's.
-Looking the other way the goods shed can be seen on the left with a Culham station nameboard in the foreground, and the cattle dock siding is still in use to the right.
+The second was first published (slightly cropped) by O.P.C. in 1976 in the book An Historical Survey of Selected Great Western Railway Stations - volume 1 by R.H.Clark which is now published by Crécy Publishing Limited.
+Looking the other way the goods shed can be seen on the left with a Culham station nameboard in the foreground, and the cattle dock siding which is still in use to the right.
 The connection to RNAS Hornbill is also just visible and the canopy from the platform waiting shelter can just be seen in the foreground on the extreme right.
 The shelter must be a relatively recent addition as it does not appear in the photograph above which was taken in 1919 but can be seen on the plan below.

 Plan of station in the early 1950's

 This undated drawing must originate from the early to mid 1950's as it shows the connection to RNAS Hornbill and is attributed to British Rail.
 It shows the changes to track layout and platform extensions when compared to the 1908 plan above.
 An interesting point is that a building next to the 'Station Master's House' (or Station House) on the approach road is labelled as being the 'Old Cafe', and a small building attached to the 'Railway Hotel' is labelled as 'Cafe' with steps leading down to it from the bridge embankment.
 It is hard to visualise sufficient passing trade to justify a Cafe but one must have existed for a reasonable length of time, possibly relying on trade from the air base and downsizing at some point.